sue-CC/green-lab-android-runner/README.md

 You should adjust necessary settings according to the contents of the experiment before starting, e.g., brightness, notifications on lock screen (show or don't show any notifications, ...), etc.

+If you want to keep the experiment running after you disconnect from the RPi, you can use [tmux](https://github.com/S2-group/android-runner/blob/master/docs/rpi_ar_setup.md#tips--tricks) before running the experiment.

 Run the experiment:
 ```bash
 python3 run.py --config exp/cfg-chrome.json